Blood Feast (band)

-Blood Feast is an American extreme metal band that formed in 1985 in Bayonne, New Jersey, United States, under the name of Bloodlust.
+Blood Feast are an American extreme metal band that formed in 1985 in Bayonne, New Jersey, United States, under the name of Bloodlust.
 The band broke up in 1991 but reunited for a concert in 1999 and got back together again in 2007.
-To date, Blood Feast has released three studio albums, four compilation albums, two EPs and one demo cassette.
+To date, Blood Feast has released four studio albums, four compilation albums, two EPs and one demo cassette.

 History

 Initial career (1985–1991)

 The band was formed in 1985 by drummer Kevin Kuzma, bassist Louis Starita, vocalist Gary Markovitch, and guitarist Adam Tranquilli under the name Bloodlust.
 In February 1986, the band recorded their first demo, The Suicidal Missions.
 In the same month, Michael Basden joined as second guitarist.
 Shortly after, the band changed its name to Blood Feast.
 In June 1986, the band signed to a contract.
 The recordings for the first album were financed by the band itself.
 In February 1987, the band released their debut album Kill for Pleasure, and followed the release with some live performances, finishing each concert with a cover version of "Into Crypts of Rays" by Celtic Frost.
 In December 1987, the band recorded an EP (Face Fate).
 In June 1988 the band recorded a ten-song demo.
 Guitarist Adam Tranquili was no longer active by this time.
 Although initially titled The Last Remains, it was released as an album in 1989 under the name Chopping Block Blues.
 The band broke up in 1991.